flyinggrizzly/Childhood-in-the-Sunlight/hours-care-and-maturity.md

-out of the action for the rest of the adventure (if it's turning out to be a very long adventure, talk with your GM about when might be a good time to come back in before the end). **If you stay out late with your friends,** carry on marking Hours on the second line of the Hour track.
+out of the action for the rest of the adventure (if it's turning out to be a very long adventure, talk with your GM about when might be a good time to come back in before the end). **If you stay out late with your friends,** carry on marking Hours on the second line of the Hour track, your **Midnight Hours**.
 You can keep spending Hours as usual.
-If you fill the second Hour track, your caregivers come out to get you and you must go home immediately (do they call the cops to find you? come get you themselves? is it embarrassing?)
+If you fill the second Hour track, your caregivers come out to get you right away and you must go home immediately (do they call the cops to find you? come get you themselves? is it embarrassing?)

-**When you get home after staying out late,** roll dice equal to the number of unmarked Midnight Hours left on your sheet:
+**When you get home after staying out late,** clear your **Idle Hours** track, and if you have marked any **Midnight Hours** roll dice equal to the number of unmarked Midnight Hours left on your sheet:

 - on a crit, you manage to convince your caregivers that it was for a good reason.
 You can go back and find your friends today, or clear a **Care**
 - on a 6, you mostly convince them things are alright.
 You are home for the day, but you're not grounded or anything.
-If you do it again, you might get grounded though, so mark a **Care**
 - on a 4-5, you're in trouble, and grounded, but it's not the worst.
-Start the next adventure with 1 Hour already marked--you'll have to be home early.
 Mark a **Care**
 - on a 1-3, you're really in trouble now!
 Definitely grounded.
-You start the next Adventure with 3 Hours already marked, and mark a **Care**
+You start the next Adventure with 2 Hours already marked, and mark a **Care**

+At the end of an adventure, if you haven't cleared your **Idle Hours** track from going home, do so.

+Leave any marks in your **Midnight Hours** track until you do a chore to earn your caregivers' trust again.

 ## Cares